 The information listed above is considered public information; however, the university does not release lists of students or name-and-address labels to businesses or agencies outside the university.
 Likewise, the university does not release information regarding applicants to outside agencies.

-A form is available through the Registration Division (Restrict Directory Information (PDF), Remove Directory Information Restriction (PDF)), or may be completed online through the Campus Information Services to request the nondisclosure of Directory Information.
+A form is available through the Registration Division (Restrict Directory Information (PDF), Remove Directory Information Restriction (PDF)), or may be completed online through Campus Information Services.
+To access the form, log into your CIS account, click on your "student profile" tile on your Student Homepage, and then click on the "Privacy Restrictions" link.
 Allow 24 hours once the form is processed by the Registration & Records Division for the directory to be updated.

 Requesting Access to Inspect and Review Your Education Records